 None of that is the same as saying that Koreans are not capable of understanding that something is offensive and why (and then apologizing, and then having those apologies left off those SJW lists).
 But it does mean that education is required.
 It’s simply unrealistic to expect Koreans to have the same intuitive knowledge of what is offensive to Americans that Americans have (just like an American isn’t likely to have the same intuitive knowledge of what is offensive to Kore–Jesus Christ!
 Did you just give your money to that store clerk with one hand!?).

 Education does work though, which I think is something these K-Pop SJWs like to ignore, because then they’ll have nothing to post about.
 (Other than, you know, shit that actually matters–but that stuff is scary and hard.)
 Show Me the Money never even used to bleep the N-word out of raps; now it’s widely understood among Korean rappers that it’s better to avoid the use of that word (even though they’re not white).
 It’s an uphill climb, of course: Why would you expect anything else, especially given Korea’s demographics?
-Korea is a country with a 96% rate of ethic homogeny trying to remake itself into a multicultural society–that’s not going to happen without a few (more than a few) hiccups.
+Korea is a country with a 96% rate of ethnic homogeny trying to remake itself into a multicultural society–that’s not going to happen without a few (more than a few) hiccups.